ESHackathon/eshackathon.github.io/_posts/2018-04-23-Viechtbauer-Wolfgang.md

 layout: post
 title: Wolfgang Viechtbauer
 description: Maastricht University
-tags: participant organiser canberra-2019 cbr-2019-organiser
+tags: participant invited-speaker canberra-2019 cbr-2019-speaker
 ---
 <img align="left" width="150" height="150" src="/events/2019-04-canberra/people/Viechtbauer_Wolfgang.jpg" alt="Wolfgang Viechtbauer"/>Wolfgang is associate professor of methodology and statistics at Maastricht University in the Netherlands.
 His research is primarily focused on developing statistical methods and software for meta-analysis and the design and analysis of longitudinal and multilevel studies using appropriate mixed-effects models.
 He is author of the <a href="http://www.metafor-project.org/" target="_blank" rel="noopener">metafor</a> package for R, which covers a wide variety of standard and advanced meta-analytic methods (e.g., fixed/random/mixed-effects models, meta-regression, multilevel and multivariate meta-analysis, network meta-analysis, phylogenetic and spatio-temporal models).